alex21738/Image_Classification-American_Sign_Language/README.md

 ## CNN 2D

-- Adopt 3 layer convolution 2D and Maxpooling 2D
+- Adopt 3 different layers of convolution 2D and Maxpooling 2D

 - Dropout 10% of observations